-The Company hedges market price fluctuations associated with physical purchases and sales of electricity and natural gas by using derivative instruments including futures, forwards and options.
-Derivatives are recognized on the balance sheet at fair value (see Note M), unless an exception is available under the accounting rules for derivatives and hedging.
+The Company hedges market price fluctuations associated with physical purchases and sales of electricity natural gas and, to a lesser extent, refined fuels by using derivative instruments including futures, forwards and options.
+Derivatives are recognized on the consolidated balance sheet at fair value (see Note M), unless an exception is available under the accounting rules for derivatives and hedging.
 Qualifying derivative contracts that have been designated as normal purchases or normal sales contracts are not reported at fair value under the accounting rules.